Crete and mythology

 Ariadne's thread Daedalus and Icarus The Europe

-... a terrible misfortune had befallen the city of Athens.
-Androgeus, the only son of Minos, the powerful King of Crete, lost his life during a visit to the Athenian King Aegeus.
-The latter, in defiance of all traditions, had sent his guest on a dangerous expedition to kill a fearsome bull.
 It was the bull that killed the teenager and Minos, in retaliation, invaded the country, took Athens and declared that he would raze the city to the ground unless the Athenians agreed to pay him tribute of seven young men and as many young women every nine years.
-A terrible fate awaited these unfortunates.
+A terrible fate awaited these unfortunate people.
 As soon as they arrived in Crete, they were fed to the Minotaur.

 It was a half-bull, half-man monster, the offspring of Minos' wife Pasiphae and a bull of marvellous beauty.
 Poseidon had once given this bull to Minos to offer him as a holocaust, but Minos could not decide to sacrifice it and kept it for himself.
 As a punishment, Poseidon made Pasiphae fall in love with the beast.